wp-plugins/trailblaze/readme.txt

 === Trailblaze ===
-Contributors: wearepixel8
+Contributors: heavyheavy, wearepixel8
 Tags: breadcrumbs, breadcrumb, navigation, menu Requires at least: 3.1
-Compatible up to: 3.9
+Compatible up to: 4.2.2
-Tested up to: 3.9
+Tested up to: 4.2.2
-Stable tag: 1.0.7
+Stable tag: 1.0.8
 License: GPLv2

 Add breadcrumb navigation to your posts, pages and custom post types with a template tag.